-The MSc in Transformative Learning and Teaching is a unique, new programme providing both an academic masters qualification and professional registration to teach in Scotland; registration that is also held in high regard in many other countries worldwide.
+This unique programme provides both an academic masters qualification and professional registration to teach in Scotland, registration that is held in high regard in many other countries worldwide.

 Fees and funding

-Information about the tuition fee and funding available to students undertaking the MSc Transformative Learning and Teaching programme.
+Entry requirements for admission to the MSc Transformative Learning and Teaching programme.

 Questions about your application or how to apply?
 Contact the Admissions team or the Programme Director who look forward to hearing from you.